For millennia, humans have asked the same question: what should I do today?

 A rate is an exchange ratio.
 How much of X for how much of Y.

-But rates go deeper than money.
+But rates extend far beyond money.

 Every decision is implicitly a rate.
 When you choose to work late instead of seeing your family, you are setting a rate: career advancement per unit of family time.
 When a company chooses to cut costs by reducing quality, it is setting a rate: profit per unit of customer satisfaction.
 When a society chooses to permit pollution for economic growth, it is setting a rate: GDP per unit of environmental degradation.